marshyski/quick-secure/README.md

 Help & Feedback
 ---------------
 You can email (timski@linux.com) me directly if you need help, submit an issue or pull request.
 Fork it.

+Looking for better hardening for Ubuntu so pull request quick-secure.